learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

-After performing above steps, out timeseries is now ready for visualisation and further analysis.
+Great!
+Now your time series are ready for visualization and further analysis.

 ## Summary

 In this introductory lab, we learnt how to create a time-series object in Python using Pandas.
-We learnt to fulfil all the requirements for a dataset to be classified as a time-series by ensuring  timestamp values as data index.
-Basic data handling techniques for getting time-series data ready for further analysis are also introduced.
-Students are advised to apply these techqniques to other time-series datasets as some may require much more cleansing than the one we saw in this lab.
+You learned how to check timestamp values as the data index and you learned about basic data handling techniques for getting time-series data ready for further analysis.